ZoomTen/nim-gb-test/README.md

 ## What's in here?

 - an incomplete set of GBDK bindings (at least they're documented, I guess)
+  - `nim_src/gbdk/todo/*.h` are the original GBDK headers with the comments removed (that's the C in the github languages count), they aren't used&mdash;it's just to keep track how many functions are accessible from Nim so far :p
 - a custom `nimbase.h`
 - two ported GBDK examples (`phys` and `scroller`) and a test of my own
 - a buggy Arkanoid clone with a *very* (/s) original name: "Rebrick'd"